-I saw this great tutorial a while back on making lanterns with kids out of old jars and tissue paper (discovered on pinterest, obviously.
-Didn’t know we were on pinterest??
+I saw this great tutorial a while back on making lanterns with kids out of old jars and tissue paper (discovered on Pinterest, obviously.
+Didn’t know we were on Pinterest??
 Get over to our page and follow us please and thank you).
-I immediately thought it could be adapted into a great grief activity for kids.
-Though I am suggesting it here for Thanksgiving, I think it could be easily used any time of year as an activity for grieving kids.
+Anyway, I immediately thought it could be adapted into a great grief activity for kids.

 Memory Lantern: A Grief Activity for Kids

-Brush a light coat of glue or modge podge on top of the tissue and place the large “memory” tissue pieces on top, smoothing them with a clean foam brush.
-Be careful not to use too much glue or modge podge, as it could cause the ink to bleed.
+Now glue your larger “memory” pieces.
+Brush a light coat of glue/Modge Podge on top of the first layer of tissue and place the large “memory” tissue pieces on top, smoothing them out as you go.
+Be careful not to use too much glue or Modge Podge, as it could cause the ink to bleed.

 Alternately, you can fill it with battery-powered string lights.

 And that’s it!
 Easy, right?

 Once the holiday is over (or if you are doing this at another time a year) this can become a great night light for your child’s room – a comforting reminder of the person they loved.